Lofoten with roof tents – guide with practical advice and inspiration

 If you take the ferry from Bodø you will arrive at Moskenes at the southern tip of Lofoten, if you take the road you will first reach the northern parts.

-Generally, people tend to think it is most beautiful the further south you go – but honestly, we would like to emphasize that it is beautiful EVERYWHERE.
+Generally, people tend to think it is most beautiful the further south you go – but honestly, we want to emphasize that it is beautiful EVERYWHERE.

 Do you have to book the ferry to Lofoten?